Compton School is a shared vision:

 Abigail Tabone, School Manager

 Abi is a producer at Midwinter Films, where she co-produced The Butterfly Tree, which premiered at the Melbourne International Film Festival in 2017.
+She produced Over and Out which won Best Short Form at Canneseries 2019.
+She was Associate Producer on H is for Happiness, which won Best Film at Cinefest Oz in 2019 and screened at Berlin International Film Festival.
 She previously worked as a producer at The Project Factory for clients including Channel 7, Sherlock: The Network, Home and Away and NITV.
 Abi’s career has spanned theatre and events as well as film and TV for clients including The Wolverine, I’m a Celebrity Get Me Outta Here, Handa Opera’s Carmen on Sydney Harbour, Where the Wild Things Are and Gods of Egypt.
 Abi holds a Masters in Screen Arts & Business from the Australian Film Television & Radio School.

 Professor Deb Verhoeven, Chair, Academic Board

 Deb is the Canada 150 Research Chair in Gender and Cultural Informatics at the University of Alberta.
 She was previously Associate Dean of Engagement and Innovation at UTS.
 Deb served as Deputy Chair of the National Film and Sound Archive of Australia (2008-2011) and CEO of the Australian Film Institute (2000-2002).
 She is Director of the Kinomatics Project, an interdisciplinary study that collects, explores, analyses and represents data about the creative industries.
 Deb was recognised by Campus Review as Australia’s most innovative academic.

 Jennifer Wilson, Director

 As Founder and Creative Technologist at The Project Factory, Jennifer worked on creative multiplatform projects as diverse as Sherlock: The Network, the official app for the hit BBC series, and How We Get To Next, a website funded by the Knight and Gates Foundations to foster innovation.
 She is a panel member of the NSW Innovation and Productivity Council and has presented a TEDx talk on curiosity.